What does a Loader Operator do?

 - Valid driver's license with a clean driving record.

-- Previous experience as a Loader Operator or in a similar role.
+- Previous experience as a Loader Operator or similar role.

 Is becoming a Loader Operator a good career path?